adamziel/django_translate/README.md

     # required:
     "django.middleware.locale.LocaleMiddleware",

-    # add this one somewhere afterthe one above:
+    # add this one somewhere after the one above:
     "django_translate.middleware.LocaleMiddleware",

     # ... your other middlewares